ahamedaninia/ahamedaninia.github.io/README.md

 This repository contains data science projects completed by me for academic, self-teaching, and curiousity purposes.
 These projects are completed in either Jupyter Notebooks or R Markdown files.
 A majority of these projects were completed during my Masters in Data Science program through Bellevue University.

+## About Me
+My name is Alex Hamedaninia.
+I graduated from California State Polytechnic University of Pomona (otherwise known as Cal Poly Pomona) with my BS in Mathematics (Pure) in May 2022, and I graduate from Bellevue University in June 2024 with my Masters of Science in Data Science.

+In my very first class at Bellevue, we read a book called “Everybody Lies” by Seth Stephens-Davidowitz.
+This incredible book sparked my interest in discovering unimaginable insights through data exploration.
+This book has inspired me to embark on every data science project I take on with the idea that we can use data to make insights previously unimaginable — people may lie, but the data does not.

 ## Projects

 ### Database work